-We have key statutory duties and responsibilities for tackling local anti-social behaviour, which is a cross-cutting theme for our frontline services.
-Alongside other local agencies, we occupy a key position in offering local community leadership.
+The Council has key statutory duties and responsibilities for tackling local antisocial behaviour, which is a cross-cutting theme for our frontline services.
+Alongside other local agencies, the Council occupies a key position in offering local community leadership.

 Our role as statutory partners in the Norfolk County Community Safety Partnership